 I want us to take a few moments to look at how Jesus brought light into the darkness.
 I would like to focus upon "the four c's" in terms of the attitude toward life that we find expressed in this chapter.
 I will do so by alternating between what we find in the text and how we might apply it to our lives.

 One attitude toward life is that of being critical.
 At first, the healed man refers to the one who healed him as "the man Jesus."
 The healing of this man came to the attention of the religious authorities, the Pharisees.
 At this point in the story, they remind me of the critical people of the world.
 These Pharisees, after they heard about the healing of the man born blind, instead of celebrating, found something about which to be negative.
-Jesus did something that was not very nice.
+Jesus did something that was not nice.
 He spit upon some dirt, turned it into clay, put it on the man's eyes, and healed him.
 More than that, this occurred on the Sabbath.
 The law said one could not form clay on that day.
 They concluded Jesus must be a sinner and a dangerous man.

 Is it not odd how some people can be critical of anything, no matter how much they could be celebrating?
 "The wedding was so beautiful; such a shame the groom couldn't have lost a few pounds for the occasion."
 Or "Congratulations on your new promotion.
-But you've still got an awful lot of the ladder to climb, don't you?"
+But you have still got an awful lot of the ladder to climb, don't you?"
 Or "The new sanctuary looks wonderful.
-Of course, we'll probably never grow enough to fill it or pay for it!"
+Of course, we will probably never grow enough to fill it or pay for it!"
 A new worship service meets spiritual needs and attracts new people.
 Of course, what they do is not real worship.
 It seems like for some people, deflating the joy, tarnishing the triumphs, has become their occupation.

 It reminds me of the story of three persons who arrived at the gates of heaven.
 St. Peter met them, but said he had some pressing business, and would they please wait?
 He was gone a long time, but finally he came back and called one of the new arrivals.
 "Do you mind waiting?"
 "No, I've looked forward to this for so long.
 I love God and I cannot wait to meet Jesus.
 I don't mind at all."
 St. Peter said that was good, but could she answer one more question: "How do you spell 'God'?"
 She said, "Capital G-O-D." St. Peter invited her in.
 He then got another new arrival.
 He asked if he minded waiting, and the man said no, for he figured he had eternity to spend here.
 He also had one more question to which to respond: "How do you spell 'God'?"
 He responded the same as the woman, and St. Peter invited him into heaven.
 St. Peter went out to get the third person and asked her if she minded waiting.
 "As a matter of fact, I do.
-I've had to stand in line all my life--at the supermarket, when I went to school, when I registered my children for school, when I went to the movies--everywhere--and I resent having to wait in line for heaven now!"
+I have had to stand in line all my life--at the supermarket, when I went to school, when I registered my children for school, when I went to the movies--everywhere--and I resent having to wait in line for heaven now!"
 St. Peter said, "Well, that's all right for you to feel that way.
-It won't be held against you, but there is just one more question.
-How do you spell 'Czechoslovakia'?"[5]
+It will not be held against you, but there is just one more question.
+How do you spell 'Czechoslovakia'?"[18]

 It pays to be focused on the positive, does it not?